CMPSC-580-Allegheny-College-Spring-2024/exemplarproject-Jaclynpqc/README.md

 ## Methods

-TODO: Discuss the methods of the project to be able to answer the `how` question (`how was this project completed?`).
-The methods section in an academic research outlines the specific procedures, techniques, and methodologies employed to conduct the study, offering a transparent and replicable framework for the research.
-It details the resources behind the work, in terms of, for example, the design of the algorithm and the experiment(s), data collection methods, applied software libraries, required tools, the types of statistical analyses and models which are applied to ensure the rigor and validity of the study.
-This section provides clarity for other researchers to understand and potentially replicate the study, contributing to the overall reliability and credibility of the research findings.

 ### Subject Program Selection

 Python programs meeting the following criteria were selected from Github repositories: (i)Python 3.11 or higher, (ii)dependency management using poetry, (iii)test automation with Pytest, (iv)compatible with static analysis tools ([Chasten](https://github.com/AstuteSource/chasten/tree/master) and/or [Symbex](https://github.com/simonw/symbex)) and mutation testing tools ([Mutmut](https://github.com/boxed/mutmut) or [Mutatest](https://github.com/EvanKepner/mutatest)).